CasimirKaPazi/balhukbar/Grammar.md

 Listen
 **ha cia tenpo ny cee**
-EXP.CONT.LISTEN time fraction two
+LISTEN EXP.CONT.LISTEN time fraction two
 "Let me tell you, it seemed like midnight." (ny cee -> half a day)

 Topic
 **tu maa 'enuma**
-Q.PAST make.stuff.up
+TOP.2 Q.PAST make.stuff.up
 "Have you made this up?"

-### Relationals (outdated, will be mostly removed)
+### Relationals (outdated, will be merged into the auxiliary verb)

 The idea for relationals is totally copied from [Kēlen](http://www.terjemar.net/kelen.php).
 Go there to read more about the concept, idea and functions of relationals.